iterative/mlem.ai/content/docs/api-reference/load.md

 ## Description

 Loads a python object from a given path.
 The path can belong to different file systems (eg: `S3`).
-The function returns the python object saved by MLEM.
+The function returns the underlying python object saved by MLEM.

 ## Parameters